 An Emory alum (’07 BA Film and Music) and native of Atlanta, Russell Gottschalk is the full time director and founder of AJMF (Atlanta Jewish Music Festival).
 In 2009, Russell became inspired to start the South’s first Jewish Music Festival after spending three years with Atlanta’s successful Jewish Film Festival (AJFF).
 As a young Jewish professional in Atlanta, he hopes AJMF will engage and unify our Jewish community, creating a unique forum for interaction our region has yet to experience.
 Russell manages AJMF’s day to day operations including: building community partnerships, meeting community leaders, soliciting artists and venues, managing AJMF’s human resources, seeking out development opportunities and engaging AJMF’s fan base through myriad social media networks.

 AJMF’s 2013-14 Board also includes: Bennie Cohen, Sara Duke, Rabbi Brian Glusman, Becky Herring, Lindsay Hirsch, Lynn-Anne Huck, Scott Levy, Brian Meister, Julie Naturman, Bonnie Puckett, Webb Roberts, Eli Sperling and Valerie Wolpe.

-Special thanks to our part-time staff (Taylor Cyr and Staci Rothchild), our 2013-14 interns (Rachel Meltzer and JR Stein) and additional volunteer leaders David Feldman, Gayanne Geurin, Rabbi Laurence Rosenthal and Daniel Shub.
+Special thanks to our part-time staff (Taylor Cyr and Staci Rothchild), our 2013-14 interns (Rachel Meltzer, JR Stein and Ugo Uche-Anya) and additional volunteer leaders (David Feldman, Gayanne Geurin, Rabbi Laurence Rosenthal and Daniel Shub).